a998766543321/Learning-Summary/OAuth 2.md

 * OAuth 2 is referred to as an **authorization framework**
 * OAuth 2 implies multiple possible authentication flows
+* OAuth 2 doesn’t assume a specific implementation for tokens

 ## OAuth 2 components
 1. The resource server